Beatriz Helena Ramos

 Beatriz Helena Ramos is an artist, entrepreneur, film director, producer and illustrator.
 She is the founder of Dancing Diablo Studio in New York and the inventor of Dada.nyc, a visual conversation platform where people speak to each other through drawings.

 Early career

 Ramos studied illustration at the Instituto de Diseño de Caracas and moved to New York in 1996 where she started working as a digital artist coloring comics.
 In 1997, Ramos began publishing editorial illustrations for The New York Times commissioned by legendary art director Steven Heller.
-That same year she was hired at MTV Animation and it was the beginning of a prolific career in animation.
+That same year she was qhired at MTV Animation and it was the beginning of a prolific career in animation.
 Later on, she went to work on TV animated series for Disney, MTV and Cartoon Network.
 In 2002 she founded Dancing Diablo Studio.